-The aggregate amount of consideration allocated to performance obligations either not satisfied or partially satisfied was \$380.0 million as of October 31, 2019.
+The aggregate amount of consideration allocated to performance obligations either not satisfied or partially satisfied was \$384.1 million as of January 31, 2020.
 Subscription services are typically satisfied over three to five years, maintenance services are generally satisfied within one year, and professional services are typically satisfied within one year.
+Professional services under time and material contracts are not included in the performance obligations calculation as these arrangements can be cancelled at any time.